 Rectangular sections of masonary built on the outside of walls to provide extra strength and support.
 Butresses become thinner towards the top.

 It was very common for there to be a chapel built within the keep or within the bailey of the castle.
 Castles where the chapel is built within the keep include the Tower of London, Conisbrough and Middleham.
 Those with chapel built into the forebuilding include Orford and Dover.

 The cross-wall is a masonary wall that divides the keep in two.
 In the diagram above, from Dover Castle, the cross-wall can be seen at the centre coming down vertically.
 This had more than one purpose.
 The first was to provide extra physical strength to the keep.
 It also provided a platform for the wooden floors.
 It also served as a barrier in times when the keep had been invaded.

 This refers to the outer wall of a castle.
 Technically it means the sections of wall between the towers, but generally it refers to the entire wall including the towers.
-The curtain wall of Framlingham castle is shown on the left and has thirteen towers.
+See Enceintes below.

 Ditches are the most common form of defence at a castle.
 Dug around the outside the walls and the resulting earth used to create banks.
 Most ditches are dry but some were filled with water and known as moats.
 The steeper the sides of the ditch the better as it made it difficult for attackers to climb.
 Even though ditches were not filled with water, rainfall would have created a muddy obstacle to cross.
 The toilets of the castle also emptied into the ditch.

 This term taken from the French language refers to both the walls and the towers that surround and protect the inner parts of a fortification This could be a castle, a fortified town or any other structure that needs protecting.